firdaussoberi/react-native-training/README.md

 git clone https://github.com/firdaussoberi/react-native-training.git
 ```

-or just download it from the web interface on top right
+or just download it from the web interface on top right (green button: Clone or download -> Download ZIP)